Boring Lava Field

-The Portland metropolitan area, including suburbs, is one of the few places in the continental United States to have extinct volcanoes within a city's limits, and the Boring Lava Field plays an important role in local affairs, including the development of the Robertson Tunnel, recreation, and nature parks.
-Because of the field's proximity to densely populated areas, eruptive activity would be a threat to human life and property, but the probability for future eruptions affecting the Portland–Vancouver metropolitan area is very low.
-Boring Lava may also influence future earthquakes in the area, as intrusive rock from its historic eruptions may affect ground movement.
+The Portland metropolitan area, including suburbs, is one of the few places in the continental United States to have extinct volcanoes within a city's limits.
+The Boring Lava Field has played an important role in local affairs, including the development of the Robertson Tunnel, recreation, and nature parks.
+Because of the field's proximity to densely populated areas, eruptive activity would be a threat to human life and property, but the probability for future eruptions affecting the region is very low.
+The field may also influence future earthquakes in the area, as intrusive rock from its historic eruptions may affect ground movement.

 Geography

 The Boring Lava deposits received their name based on their proximity to the town of Boring, which lies 12 mi southeast of downtown Portland.
 The term "Boring Lava" is often used to refer to the local deposits erupted by vents in the field.
 They are located in the western portion of Oregon.
 The deposits were given this name by R. Treasher in 1942.
 In 2002, as geochemical and geochronological information on the Boring deposits accumulated, they were designated part of the larger Boring Lava Field.
 This grouping is somewhat informal and is based on similarities in age and lithology.